pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-galois_connections.md

 comments: true
 ---

+Comparing is one of the most fundamental operations in mathematics and computer science: numbers can be compared by value, strings can be compared lexicographically, sets can be compared by containment, vertices in DAG's can be compared by ancestry, and so on.
+A _partial ordering_ is the minimal amount of structure required to make these sorts of comparisons.
+There is often great insight to be gained by studying the interactions between different kinds of comparison: for instance, if one programming language has _more_ restrictive syntax than another then one expects that it will be _less_ expressive in an an appropriate sense.

+The aim of this post is to introduce a theoretical tool called a _Galois connection_ for organizing the interactions between different partial orderings.
+After defining the notion of a partial ordering carefully, we will provide a partially ordered set with the structure of a category and then use categorical adjunctions as a tool to introduce the notion of a Galois connection between partially ordered sets.
+We will conclude with a few simple examples and some references to applications in the literature.

+## Posets

 Consider the set $\Z$ of all integers and the set $\Q$ of all rational numbers (i.e. ratios of integers).
 These sets each come equipped with a relation $\leq$, where in both sets $a_1 \leq a_2$ simply means that $a_1$ is less than or equal to $a_2$.
 This relation is satisfies a few simple axioms: